What is Community Remedy?

 - Community remedy allows victims a voice in the outcome of offenders

 - Allows a simple process for first time offending

 - Provides a local influence in outcomes which is likely to increase public confidence.

 Community Remedy Consultation

 The Police & Crime Commissioner is seeking to change the options listed on the current Community Remedy document.
-A public consultation has been launched to provide residents with an opportunity to have their say on proposed changes.
+A public consultation was held to provide residents with an opportunity to have their say on proposed changes.